Do not disturb!

 • UK is home to more than a third of the entire world’s population of grey seals and 30% of European common seals which are facing rapid decline

 The Seal Alliance has launched a new ‘Give Seals Space’ campaign including downloadable signs and leaflets, to reduce the shocking impact that human disturbance can have on these vulnerable marine mammals.
 These informative resources have been distributed to seal sites across the UK.
-As the public go out for walks around the coast, take part in water activities or fly drones over the Easter weekend, the Seal Alliance warns that getting too close to seals can lead to their injury and death, even up to several months later.
+As the public go out for walks around the coast, take part in water activities or fly drones, the Seal Alliance warns that getting too close to seals can lead to their injury and death, even up to several months later.

 The UK is home to 38% of the entire world’s population of grey seals and 30% of the European subspecies of common seals.
 These precious mammals face an extensive list of threats including climate change, toxic pollution, over fishing, entanglement, collisions with vessels, plastics and other marine debris.
 Of these threats, disturbance from human interaction is a significant and growing problem.

 Seals are vulnerable to any kind of human interactions, either deliberate or unintentional.
 The ‘Give Seals Space’ resources, backed by a share of Defra’s £40m Green Recovery Challenge Fund, will raise awareness of the simple steps the public can take to protect these precious creatures.
 They feature 4 easy to remember steps:

 • Keep well away from seals (use a camera zoom or binoculars) so that they can’t smell, hear or see you